-Kentucky has a lot of places to visit and things to do.
+Kentucky has a lot of beautiful places to visit and things to do.
 Yet, most often, residents hit the roads to make it to work on time, to take the kids to school, or simply to grab some food.

 Unfortunately, Kentucky’s interstates, streets, and rural highways carry a lot of careless and reckless drivers.
 These drivers can take their eyes off the road or lose control of their vehicles and cause serious collisions.
 Major injuries are often the result and broken bones are common.